sparkfun/SparkFun_GNSSDO/docs/quick_start.md

 	: * You can power the GNSSDO using the supplied USB power supply (wall adapter).
 		* Plug the power supply into the wall.
 		* Use the supplied USB-C cable to connect the power supply to either the **CONFIG MOSAIC** or the **CONFIG ESP32** USB-C port.
 It does not matter which.
-		* You should see the red power (PWR) LED light up and text start to scroll up the OLED display.
+		* You should see the red power (PWR) LED light up and text appear on the OLED display.

 	Once the mosaic-T has acquired a satellite signal and is connected to the Ethernet network, the OLED will display: the date and time; the antenna's position as Latitude (Lat) and Longitude (Long); the Ethernet IP (Internet Protocol) network address.